Shetland's geology has long shaped the lives of those who live there, and its volcanic origins and sheer cliffs have been awarded a Geopark status.

 By the waters' edge

-Scotland has thousands of miles of coastline, which is home to a fantastic marine environment, including dolphins and whales, and some of the most the largest collections of seabirds anywhere in Europe.
+With thousands of miles of coastline and beaches, Scotland is home to a fantastic marine environment, including dolphins and whales, and some of the largest collections of seabirds anywhere in Europe.
 This landscape is incredibly diverse, from the white sands of Kiloran Bay on the Isle of Colonsay, to the iconic Old Man of Hoy seacliff on Orkney.

 Inland, there are many rivers, lochs and waterways to explore, including the UK's largest freshwater stretch of water.